FlatIO/api-client-python/docs/CollectionApi.md

 # create an instance of the API class
 api_instance = flat_api.CollectionApi(flat_api.ApiClient(configuration))
 collection = 'collection_example' # str | Unique identifier of the collection.
-The following aliases are supported: - `root`: The root collection of the account - `sharedWithMe`: Automatically contains new resources that have been shared individually - `trash`: Automatically contains resources that have been deleted collection_modification = flat_api.CollectionModification() # CollectionModification |  (optional)
+The following aliases are supported: - `root`: The root collection of the account - `app`: Alias for the current app collection - `sharedWithMe`: Automatically contains new resources that have been shared individually - `trash`: Automatically contains resources that have been deleted body = flat_api.CollectionModification() # CollectionModification |  (optional)

 try:
     # Update a collection's metadata
-    api_response = api_instance.edit_collection(collection, collection_modification=collection_modification)
+    api_response = api_instance.edit_collection(collection, body=body)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling CollectionApi->edit_collection: %s\n" % e)